POSTS TAGGED: Huawei Ideos X5 U8800

-Posted December 29, 2012 By: Former Writer
+Posted December 29, 2012 at 09:00 pm by Former Writer

 Update: It has come to our attention that inappropriate credit was given for the Huawei U81xx releases.
 The builds for the U8160/U8180 are actually based on original work by XDA Recognized Developer psyke83 in this thread.
 Similarly, work on the U8120 ultimately comes from XDA Senior Member joilaroi in this thread, and work on the U8150 comes from XDA Recognized Developer tilal6991 in this thread.
 Please refer to those threads for the original works.

-Posted December 20, 2012 By: Former Writer
+Posted December 20, 2012 at 02:30 am by Former Writer

 With Android 4.2 development in full swing, devices old and new, big and small could be seeing CM10.1 or similar AOSP-derived offerings in the near future.
 Let’s face it, if the HTC HD2 can run Android 4.2, pretty much any modern device can.
 Now, there are CM10.1 ROMs available for the ASUS Transformer TF300T and the Huawei Ideos X5 U8800.